- This event has passed.

 5:00 PM Network and Social at Casa Maria’s (separate registration)

 Parking is available at the LBJ Parking Garage, located at 202 Student Center Dr., San Marcos, TX 78666.
-You will be required to take a white ticket to enter the garage, and your parking will be validated at the event.
-After parking, proceed to McCoy Hall, located at 601 University Drive.
+You will be required to take a white ticket to enter the garage, and you will be provided a green ticket to exit the garage (prepaid) after the event.
+After parking, please proceed to the Encino Hall (Health Professions) building, adjacent to the LBJ Student Center parking garage.
+TxState students will be on-site to help direct you from the garage to Encino hall.